 - Address or place of physical operations

-- U. S. business address (for U.S. taxpayers)
+- U. S. business address (not a Registered Agent Address)

-- U.S. traditional bank account is preferred
+- U.S. bank account (verification is difficult)

 - U.S. phone number